-Wooden objects approx. 2 cm x 2 cm x 10 cm are needed for Classes 2 and 3 exercises scent retrieve.
+Wooden objects approx. 2 cm x 2 cm x 10 cm are needed for exercises "scent and retrieve" in Classes 2 and 3.

-The organiser always provides the objects for scent retrieve.
+The organizer always provides the objects for the "scent and retrieve".

 In Class 2, the number of objects is six times the number of competing dogs.

 In Class 3, the number of objects is eight times the number of competing dogs.